qwaneu/qwaneu.github.io/_drafts/productivity-is-systemic.md

 @@todo draw the DOE that is hidden in the text above, might also work as cover graphic.

+This visual attemps to show non-linear growth.
+This is often hard to comprehend, a 1% change a day means a massive change at the end of the year.

 Further reading
 ---------------